harrychien1311/starter-hugo-academic/content/project/optimizing-resource-scaling-for-network-slicing-through-deep-learning-based-forecasting/index.md

 ---
-title: Optimizing Resource Scaling for Network Slicing through Deep Learning-based Forecasting
+title: Dynamic Network Slice Scaling Assisted by Attention-Based Prediction in 5G Core Network
 date: 2022-06-15T10:07:43.874Z
 summary: Network slicing is a key technology in 5G and beyond networks to meet the diverse requirements of various applications.
 The resource usage